Invasibility: Biotic factors

 There are variety of biotic factors that influence invasibility such as competition, diversity, predation and disease.
 One of the main biotic factors that impact invasibility is interspecific competition.
+The invasibility of the recipient habitat or ecosystem is dependent on the structure of the resident ecological interaction network and is defined as the total width of an opportunity niche in the trait space susceptible to invasion.
 Since an invader will require certain limiting resources it will be more likely to be successful in habitat where competition for these resources is low.
 If the invader has optimum performance at a resource level that only slightly overlaps with a native species than it will have a greater chance invasion.
 For example, another reason the Asian shore crab (Hemigrapsus sanguineus) is such a successful invader in the New England area is because there are few ecological equivalents - that is to say, other grapsid crabs in the area.
 However, determining the success of a non-native species in its invaded habitat is not always easy because their resource requirements may differ from their native habitat.
 When the characteristics of a non-native species and native species are significantly similar a single native species can go a long way to prevent the invasion of a non-native species.

 A habitat with high species diversity results in lower total resource availability thus decreasing the success of an invader.
 Diverse habitats also maintain stronger indirect interactions between species thus causing exclusion of non-native species that could out-compete a native species on a one-to-one level.
 A notable exception is diverse habitats with many pollinators.
 Pollinators significantly increase the invasion success of invasive plants thus habitats with a diverse set of pollinators have a greater chance of being invaded.